demisto/content/Packs/Redmine/Integrations/Redmine/README.md

 ### redmine-tracker-id-list

 ***
-Display a mapping list from tracker name to tracker id.
+Returns a list of trackers (tracker name to tracker id).

 #### Base Command